 Accessing women’s healthcare services in the UK

 Women relocating to the UK from a European Economic Area (EEA) country or Switzerland can access free NHS care by using their European Health Insurance Card (EHIC).
-This must be shown when they require medical assistance.
+All patients must show this when they require medical assistance.
 Women from outside of the EEA, however, must be an ordinary resident with indefinite leave to remain.

-If you have not been given indefinite leave to remain in the UK, you must have private health insurance to gain access to healthcare.
+If you don’t have indefinite leave to remain in the UK, you must have private health insurance.
 This is an important factor to consider; if you don’t have health insurance, treatments cost 150% of the standard NHS tariff for any care in a hospital.
 This can be a costly business and you will usually need to pay these fees in advance.

 Some of the largest private health insurance companies in the UK include: